A tap is

 brassware in order to facilitate higher flow rates.
 Quirky and traditional

 brassware my require a longer stem.
-Some tap stems have 20 teeth on the
+Many tap stems have 20 teeth on the spline where others

-spline where others have 18 or 24.
+may have 18, 24 or other number.
 These are just a few examples of possible

 differences you may encounter.